kauri-io/Content/ZeppelinOS/Intro.md

 ## Features

-Right now ZeppelinOS has great features to get you started:
+  ZeppelinOS has great features to get you started:

-  - Deploying & Upgrading: Once your contract is deployed onto the network, you have the option of  upgrading it through EVM packages.
-Before these packages, your deployed contracts would be not upgrade-able.
+  - Deploying & Upgrading: Once your contract deploys onto the network, you have the option of  upgrading it through EVM packages.
+Before these packages, your deployed contracts would not be upgrade-able.

-  - Publishing: EVM packages can be published to the blockchain for other users to integrate into their projects.
+  - Publishing: Developers have the option of publishing their EVM packages to the blockchain for others to integrate into their projects.

-  - Linking: Any project may link to an EVM package that are already deployed on the blockchain.
+  - Linking: Any project can link to an EVM package that is already deployed on the blockchain.
 This establishes a database of packages that everyone can use.

-  - Vouching: To support the creators of EVM packages and promote authenticity, vouching is done with ZEP tokens.
+  - Vouching: To support the creators of EVM packages and promote authenticity, vouching is possible with ZEP tokens.
 This confirms the reliability of a package.
-Therefore you can earn ZEP by auditing and developing packages.
+Thus you can earn ZEP by auditing and developing packages.

 ## Future Features